magic-wormhole/magic-wormhole-protocols/server-protocol.md

   to the user.
 The value *should* be a plain string.
 * `error`: The client should show this message to the user and then terminate.
   The value *should* be a plain string.
+* `relays`: An advertizement list of relay servers.
+It is a JSON list of which each entry may look like this:
+    ```json
+    {
+      "url": "tcp:myrelay.example.org:12345",
+      "country": "IT",
+      "continent": "EU",
+    }
+    ```
+  The only mandatory key is `url`, all others are optional information to help the client choose an appropriate one.
+Further keys may be added in the future.
+Clients must not expect the protocol to be `tcp` (expect websockets support in the future).
+Clients should make a preselection of viable relay servers (which may include entries from other sources as well), and randomly select one or two (together with the other side's, this makes up to four, which should be enough to have a high probability of at least one being reachable).
 * `permission-required`: a set of available authentication methods, proof of work challenges etc. The client needs to "solve" one of them in order to get access to the service.